AudiTranscribe/AudiTranscribe-Documentation/tutorial/2-user-interface.md

 {% tab title="Left" %}
 <figure><img src="img/2-user-interface/top-left.png" alt="Top Left"><figcaption><p>The left subsection</p></figcaption></figure>

-The left subsection contains volume controls.

-* The left set of volume controls is for the **audio playback**.
+The left subsection contains the volume control for the **audio playback**.
 This is the volume of the audio that will be played as you transcribe.
-* The right set of volume controls is for the **notes' playback**.
-After notes are placed, this slider and button controls the volume of the notes that may be played.
+Click on the speaker icon to mute the audio.
 {% endtab %}

 {% tab title="Middle" %}
 <figure><img src="img/2-user-interface/top-middle.png" alt="Top Middle"><figcaption><p>The middle subsection</p></figcaption></figure>